 Things to Come Mission (TCM) — Kenya

 Robby and Tegwen Heath are first time missionaries who arrived in Kenya on February 26, 2019 to help expand a number of ministries, including leadership training, church planting, children’s ministries, and re-opening a residential Bible school by next year.
-They have two children: Vernon and Vesper.
+They have three children: Vernon, Vesper, and Vivian.

 Learn more about the Heaths